nmattei/cmps3160/syllabus.md

 ---

 # Evaluation Procedures and Grading Criteria
-This course will consist of four distinct grading areas.
+This course will consist of seven distinct grading areas.
 Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
 *	  5% - In Class Activities, Participation, Online Questions.
 *   5% - Attendance
 *   25% - Mini-Projects